DIP Financing Can Help Turn a Company Around Following Bankruptcy

 If a company files for Chapter 11 bankruptcy protection, it may be able to take advantage of DIP financing.
 DIP financing can help a company reverse course, give it restructuring support and return to profitability.

-What is debtor-in-possession financing and how can it help?
+What is debtor-in-possession (DIP) financing and how can it help?

 DIP financing is funding provided to businesses that have filed for Chapter 11 bankruptcy protection from creditors.
 It’s typically available to companies where lenders believe the company has a credible chance and a viable plan to turn itself around.
 It is not available to firms that simply want to liquidate the company.
 A post-petition lien is created after filing.